oakcask/github-action-auto-label-issue/README.md

 ### Configuring Rules

 Use `rulebook` input parameter to pass a list of rules inline.

 Or `rulebook-path` input parameter to point a external file contains the rulebook.
+Note that the file must be checked out before the action.

 #### Syntax